All Products

 kubectl get node

-The following sample output is returned, which indicates that the VNode is connected to the cluster.
+The following sample output is returned, which indicates that the VNode is deployed in the cluster.

 NAME STATUS ROLES AGE VERSION